awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/buyer-security-iam-awsmanpol.md

 ## AWS managed policy: AWSMarketplaceLicenseManagementServiceRolePolicy<a name="security-iam-awsmanpol-awsmarketplacelicensemanagementservicerolepolicy"></a>

 You can't attach AWSMarketplaceLicenseManagementServiceRolePolicy to your IAM entities\.
 This policy is attached to a service\-linked role that allows AWS Marketplace to perform actions on your behalf\.
-For more information, see [Service\-linked roles for AWS Marketplace](buyer-using-service-linked-roles.md)\.
+For more information, see [Using service\-linked roles for AWS Marketplace](buyer-using-service-linked-roles.md)\.

 This policy grants contributor permissions that allow AWS Marketplace to manage licenses on your behalf\.